nnifemi/nnifemi/README.md

 Here are some of the projects I've worked on.

 1. **Client Detection Project**
-   - Description: A project that makes use of JavaScript to extract the information from a users device.
+   - Description: A project that makes use of JavaScript to extract the information from a user's device.
    - GitHub Repository: Click [here](https://github.com/nnifemi/client-detection)
 2. **Tic Tac Toe Game**
    - Description: A simple game that uses JavaScript functions to form X and O on click in the gameboard, and determines the winner.